NCI-GDC/esbuild/README.md

-Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` to impliment the actual build of the indices.
+Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` to implement the actual build of the indices.

 Builders exclude nodes that shouldn't be in the index (and therefore